We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Without insurance, most therapists charge $75–$150 per session.
+Without insurance, most therapists charge $75–$175 per session.

-Patients can sleep easy knowing that their information is protected through SonderMind.
+Patients can sleep easily knowing that their information is protected through SonderMind.
 SonderMind uses HIPAA-compliant, encrypted software, and the company states that they follow the highest national standards for security and privacy for all clients and therapists.
 Video calls are never recorded.

-There is a thorough incident reporting process in place for clients to report cases of negative clinical outcomes or patient harm.
+There’s a thorough incident reporting process in place for clients to report cases of negative clinical outcomes or patient harm.
 A complaint can be filed at any time by contacting the SonderMind support team.
 More information can be found on the website’s Terms of Service page.

 Overall, reviewers share positive experiences working with SonderMind.
 People who rate SonderMind positively say that the company was able to match them with a therapist who they liked and continued working with.